DailyDisco/react-golang-starter-kit/docs/DEVELOPMENT.md

 ### How to Use Going Forward

 #### For New Projects:

 1. `cp .env.example .env`
 2. Update JWT_SECRET: `openssl rand -hex 32`
 3. Start coding!
-4. Add features from `.env.advanced.example` only when needed
+4. Uncomment optional features in `.env` only when needed

 #### When You Need Advanced Features:

-1. Open `.env.advanced.example`
+1. Open your `.env` file
-2. Find the section you need (e.g., SMTP, S3, Redis)
+2. Scroll to the optional sections at the bottom
-3. Copy only that section to your `.env`
+3. Find the section you need (e.g., SMTP, S3, Redis)
-4. Configure with your credentials
+4. Uncomment that section and configure with your credentials
 5. Restart the app

 ### Migration Notes